Big Rock on the Map series to feature two authors April 24

-Big Rock on the Map series presents the National Book Foundation program War Is Hell with authors Elliot Ackerman and Charmaine Craig on April 24 at 12:15 p.m. in the CHARTS theater at the Main Campus.
-Admission: free and open to the public.
+Big Rock on the Map series presents the National Book Foundation program War Is Hell with authors Elliot Ackerman and Charmaine Craig at 12:15 p.m.
+April 24, at CHARTS Theater on main Campus.
+Admission is free and the event is open to the public.

 For many, times of war will be the defining period of their lives, particularly in active war zones.
 How can fiction speak to what many would consider unspeakable horrors, and what responsibility does the author, the renderer of suffering and trauma, have when it comes to depicting the lives and circumstances of those who are most intimately affected?
 National Book Award Finalist Elliot Ackerman (Dark at the Crossing) and 2017 Longlister Charmaine Craig (Miss Burma) will sit down for a conversation about the distinct challenges and rewards of committing even the most difficult stories to the page.